 Database Entry: Helping Hands is in the process of transitioning over from paper files to a database.
 This takes time.
 If you have an interest in giving back to the community but can't be on your feet all day, this might be the perfect spot for you.
 This volunteer role will take a few weeks of training to get a solid grasp on how our database works.
 An understanding of computer data entry is preferred, but certainly not necessary.

 Our food supply is maintained from food drives held by local churches, organizations and households in our community.
 Food is also purchased with donated funds.
 We make an effort to assure our clients a well-balanced variety of foods.
 In our pantry, we have nine freezers and five coolers.
 This ensures that families are receiving not only canned items, but fresh produce, milk, eggs and a variety of proteins.
 Helping Hands aims to provide healthier food to the community.

 We always need food.
 Nonperishable goods are what we typically ask the community to donate.
 Items that we ask for are: Peanut butter, dry beans, dry rice, dry soup (Ramen), boxed macaroni and cheese, canned fruit, canned beans, canned soup, canned veggies (corn, green beans, carrots, potatoes and etc.) and jelly.

 The clothing closet receives the majority of its clothes from the generous donations of our community.
 Our clients are able to choose 5-8 outfits per person.
+In our clothing closet, clients receive assistance without charge.
 Helping Hands endeavors to provide new undergarments, socks and diapers for each person in need.